kamauwairegi/Microservice-Messaging-with-Redis/README.md

 # Microservice-Messaging-with-Redis
-How two micro services can communicate using redis Microservice implementation of Monolithic blog app here >>  https://github.com/kamauwairegi/Microservice-Messaging-with-Redis
+How two micro services can communicate using redis Microservice implementation of Monolithic blog app here >>  https://github.com/kamauwairegi/Monolithic-Messaging-With-Redis

+This is an simulated implementation of how Redis can be used to solve such scenario assuming we have 1000s of bloggers and millions of subscribers.
+Sending emails needs queuing.

+Posting and actual emails sending omitted for brevity.

 # Requirement
 Install redis https://redis.io/ from here